CDEBase/fullstack-pro/docs/lerna-build-tools.md

 All npm packages have a name.
 Some also have a scope.
 Scopes are a way of grouping related packages together.

 When we sign up for an npm user account or create an organization, we can use a scope that matches our user or organization name.
 The same happens for Github Packages Registry.
-In both registries, my username is **jsilva-pt**, so my scope is also **jsilva-pt**.
+In both registries, my username is **sample-stack**, so my scope is also **sample-stack**.

 Using packages without a scope, we can easily have naming conflicts with other person packages.
 For example, we can not create a package named jquery on npm because it already exists.

 When we use scoped packages, naming is not a problem because we are naming packages inside our scope.

-If I were creating a new scoped package called **app-card**, its name in the **package.json** file would be **@jsilva-pt/app-card**.
+If I were creating a new scoped package called **core**, its name in the **package.json** file would be **@sample-stack/core**.

 ## Dependencies
 The dependencies of our projects are registered inside the **package.json** file.
 This file is usually in the project's root folder, but it is also inside each package in the Lerna projects. **Each package has its dependencies.**